United States Geospatial Intelligence Foundation: Tech Days

-Tech Days has been an event at which USGIF Members showcased their technologies without having to compete against speakers or an agenda.
+For many years, Tech Days was an event at which USGIF Members showcased their technologies without having to compete against speakers or an agenda.
 This event was held each spring in the D.C. metro area to allow members of US Congress and other government employees convenient access to the latest developments and solutions in geospatial technology.
 Tech Days was produced in cooperation with the National Geospatial-Intelligence Agency (NGA), which hosted a classified technology component as part of the event.
 Tech Days culminated with the GEOGala black-tie dinner.

 Chairman’s Event

 In addition to the USGIF Speaker Series, USGIF hosts smaller dinner events where USGIF Strategic Partner Members can listen to and speak with leaders in Government, Defense, Intelligence, Academia, and Industry in a more intimate and casual environment.
 The event, at times, coincides with a classified briefing or other relevant activities.
 The Chairman’s Events are open only to Strategic Partner Members, USGIF Board of Directors, and select invited guests.